 The irrigation requirements for bananas depend on a number of factors including climatic conditions, soil types, planting densities and crop stage.
-Irrigation of bananas varies substantially between growing regions, with Carnarvon in WA relying almost entirely on irrigation, while production in eastern subtropical regions is generally rainfed and tropical regions may rely on irrigation during dry periods (King 2013).
-In many instances, fertigation (irrigation of plants with water containing fertilizer) may be an efficient way of applying nutrients to the crop (Broadley et al. 2004; King 2013).
-While water is important for crop growth, overwatering can also cause problems (King 2013).
+Irrigation of bananas varies substantially between growing regions.
+Carnarvon in WA relies almost entirely on irrigation.
+Banana cultivation in the ORIA requires an annual application of between 17 and 26 ML of irrigation (WA DPIRD, 2021).
+Production in eastern subtropical regions is generally rainfed and tropical regions may rely on irrigation during dry periods (King, 2021).
+In tropical north Qld, water requirement for irrigation with drippers or micro-irrigated crops ranged from 2-15 ML ha-1 annually, with applications of approximately 7-19 ML ha-1 annually producing yields of 24-32 t ha-1, which is within the range noted for best practice yields (Growcom, 2018).
+In many instances, fertigation (irrigation of plants with water containing fertilizer) may be an efficient way of applying nutrients to the crop (Broadley et al., 2004; King, 2021), provided irrigation systems are suitable (King, 2021).
+Use of fertigation or a combination of fertigation and banded surface applications of fertiliser, based on weather conditions, are seen as best practice (King, 2021).
+While water is important for crop growth, overwatering can also cause problems (King, 2021).

-Routine desuckering of banana stools is undertaken at least every 4 months in order to remove suckers (Figure 2) that may compete with the pseudostem for water and nutrients (Broadley et al. 2004).
+Routine desuckering of banana stools is undertaken at least every 4 months in order to remove suckers (Figure 2) that may compete with the pseudostem for water and nutrients (Broadley et al., 2004).
 If suckers develop well ahead of fruiting of the pseudostem, they should be removed.
 However, as the pseudostem matures, one sucker will be left to become the replacement plant.
+This means one mature stem producing bananas, one follower that will produce the next bunch and one sucker (ABGC, 2021).